 The highlight of the Levant Mine tour for many people — particularly industrial age, engineering and steam enthusiasts — is seeing the beam engine working.
 It’s the only Cornish mining beam engine that is still working at its original site, and seeing it in action is a unique experience.

-What amazed me was how quiet the beam engine was and the elegance of movement whilst it was in operation.
-How steam engines work is completely alien to many people; however, the National Trust team clearly explained the workings.
+It amazed me how quiet the beam engine was and the elegance of movement whilst it was in operation.
+How steam engines work is entirely alien to many people; however, the National Trust team clearly explained the workings.

 When the beam engine was operating, you could get a real sense of what it was like working at Levant Mine.
 The National Trust and volunteers have done a tremendous job bringing it back to life.